 When to Submit Revised IDBs or Package Inserts as a Change of ProtocolIf a study team was required to submit an IDB and/or package insert at the time of the initial review of the research study, updated IDBs and/or package inserts also must be submitted to the IRB.
 How and when study teams should submit these IDBs and/or package inserts to the IRB depend on the whether the document(s) includes revisions that:

 - affect the risk/benefit ratio of the study (i.e., will result in a change to the study documents);

 - affect alternatives to study participation for subjects; OR

 - represent new information that should be provided to subjects.

-- The revised IDBs do NOT contain revisions that (1) affect the risk/benefit ratio of the study for local study subjects (i.e., will result in a change to study documents); (2) affect alternatives to study participation for local subjects; or (3) represent new information that should be provided to subjects; or
+- The revised IDBs/Package Inserts do NOT contain revisions that (1) affect the risk/benefit ratio of the study for tudy subjects (i.e., will result in a change to study documents); (2) affect alternatives to study participation for subjects; or (3) represent new information that should be provided to subjects; or

-- The information contained in the revised IDBs has already been assessed by the IRB (e.g., through a change of protocol)
+- The information contained in the revised IDBs and/or package inserts has already been assessed by the IRB (e.g., through a change of protocol); or

 - The study is permanently closed to enrollment locally, there are no local subjects on treatment, and the revised IDB and/or package insert contains no new information that would affect past subjects (e.g. new latent risks).